mani278/Bitcoin-price-prediction/README.md

 In this project we are going to predict the bitcoin price.

-This project is splitted in to 4 parts
+This project is splitted into 4 parts

       1. Data preprocessing
       2. Data visulaization